Important information

 Growth portfolios

-American Funds Global Growth Model Portfolio
+American Funds Global Growth Model Portfolio had positive absolute returns but lagged its benchmark.

-• U.S. equity selection hampered relative results.
+• Non-U.S. equity selection hampered relative results.

 American Funds Growth Model Portfolio

-American Funds Moderate Growth Model Portfolio
+American Funds Moderate Growth Model Portfolio had positive absolute returns but lagged its benchmark.

 Growth-and-income portfolios

-American Funds Growth and Income Model Portfolio
+American Funds Growth and Income Model Portfolio outpaced its benchmark on a gross return basis, but net returns lagged.

 American Funds Moderate Growth and Income Model Portfolio